diegovoo/gnome-next-up/README.md

 - [ ] Have it show next event this week, only until Sunday
 - [ ] Be able to select the preferences i'm adding on the dropdown menu
 - [ ] If (today) -> show time till event; else -> don't show time | my day starts @ 6 am
+- [ ] When set to be in the middle, don't move the default placement of date and time right now